 You should make enough time - about an hour - to review and discuss all the components of ACA training at each review with your student, which includes the following.

 - Professional development - review your student's progress through each of the seven ladders, and confirm that you are happy that the examples provided adequately demonstrate the required skills.
 The student then enters your comment into the feedback box.

-- Ethics and professional scepticism - you will need to discuss: your students' ethical development; their progress through the learning programme; any attempts at the assessment; discuss at least one scenario from the Practising Ethics webinars and a real ethical situation.
+- Ethics and professional scepticism - you will need to discuss: your students' ethical development; their progress through the ethics learning programme; any attempts at the assessment; discuss two scenarios and a real ethical situation.
 Each discussion must be evidenced within your students online training file.

 - Practical work experience - review your students' practical work experience within the last six months and agree the number of days.

 - Exams - review and discuss their progress and results so far, any re-sit plan and what elements they have found most relevant or interesting.